 Spring shoes: (price 26 husks, weight 1 pebble) This shoe grants the user the “high jump” special movement action from the scout.
 In addition, users have Damage resistance 4 against falling damage and -1 speed.

 Whip sword (price 70 husks): This segmented sword is designed in a way where a rope in the center can be pulled taught and the sword forms one continuous blade.
 When in it’s sword mode, the whip sword is identical to a standard longsword.
-In the whip version it is similar to a whip but deals 1 weapon damage and lakcs the “utility” feature of the whip.
+In the whip version it is similar to a whip but deals 1 weapon damage and lacks the “utility” feature of the whip.
 Switching from whip form to sword form takes 1 action.
-Whips swords weigh as much as longswords.
+Whip swords weigh as much as longswords.
 A technician taking this invention gains proficiency in both the whip and the longsword.

 .